department-of-veterans-affairs/vagov-content/pages/decision-reviews/board-appeal.md

 **In person**
 <br>
-Bring your completed form and any supporting documents to a VA regional benefit office.
+Bring your completed form to a VA regional benefit office.
 <br>
 [Find a regional benefit office near you](/find-locations/).

 **By fax**
-Fax your completed form and any supporting documents to <a href="tel:+1phonenumber">1-844-678-8979</a>.
+Fax your completed form to <a href="tel:+1phonenumber">1-844-678-8979</a>.
 <br>
 You can also ask a regional benefit office for a copy of this form to fill out.
 Or you can call the VA toll-free hotline at <a href="tel:+1phonenumber">1–800-827-1000</a>, Monday through Friday, 7:00 a.m. - 7:00 p.m.
 (CT) to request a form.
 </li>